Top 5 Concierge Medicine Myths

 Myth #3: It Costs a Lot More to See a Concierge Doctor

-While there is a membership fee associated with concierge-style practices, becoming a member could actually save you money.
+While there is a membership fee for concierge medical practices, becoming a member could actually save you money.
 This is because physicians spend more time with their patients under this model- often 30-90 minutes, depending on what the visit is for.
 Compared to the 8-minute average standard practices offer, this gives physicians an enormous edge when it comes to addressing health concerns and risks before they become a problem.
 Because of this, patients are 66% less likely to need specialist care, have 88% fewer surgeries, and are admitted to the emergency room 65% less than others.
 Considering a single illness can cost hundreds, and an ER visit thousands, considerable cost savings may apply.

 Myth #4: The Doctor Comes to Your House